cloudera/cdh-twitter-example/README.md

     Edit the `flume-env.sh` file and uncomment the `FLUME_CLASSPATH` line, and enter the path to the JAR.
 If adding multiple paths, separate them with a colon.

 3. **Set the Flume agent name to TwitterAgent in /etc/default/flume-ng-agent**

+    If you don't see the `/etc/default/flume-ng-agent` file, it likely means that you didn't install the `flume-ng-agent` package.
+In the file, you should have the following:

+    <pre>FLUME_AGENT_NAME=TwitterAgent</pre>

 4. **Modify the provided Flume configuration and copy it to /etc/flume-ng/conf**